 Public health back in top tier local government for over 5 years (in England only)

 From April 2013 public health teams returned to top tier local government (after almost 40 years).
 With them they bring an array of skills and resources to enhance public policy delivery.
 BUT understanding the public health-related structures such as Health and Well-being Boards, Joint Strategic Needs Assessment, and Public Health Outcomes Frameworks and that they add a new lexicon of language creates challenges.
 Yet better understanding of such tools is necessary (although alone clearly insufficient) in order to maximise the potential for successful connections and collaborations across the professions engaged in transport planning and public health. (see Health and Wellbeing | URBAN TRANSPORT GROUP for information on changes)

-For Scotland, Wales, and Northern Ireland the Health structures are different to England eg Health Boards in Scotland means that Public Health remains in the NHS with the pros and cons that the means for effective collaboration… Note that Public Health Scotland will commence operations in autumn 2019.
+For Scotland, Wales, and Northern Ireland the Health structures are different to England eg Health Boards in Scotland means that Public Health remains in the NHS with the pros and cons that then means for effective collaboration… Note that Public Health Scotland will commence operations in autumn 2019.

 Making the connections – combining the science on health impacts and the art of inter-sectoral collaboration